kod34/RedPot/README.md

 This is an early stage multi-service honeypot designed to be setup on a virtual machine.

-# WARNING
+# WARNING!!
-# INSTALL ON VIRTUAL MACHINE
-# DO NOT INSTALL ON YOUR LOCAL MACHINE!
+# INSTALL ON VIRTUAL MACHINE!
+DO NOT INSTALL ON YOUR LOCAL MACHINE!
 YOUR DATA MAY BE LOST!

 # Installation